Content Marketing 11 min read

 9. Entertainment Value

 Entertainment value is one of the biggest reasons why some influencers make it big.
-If the influencer shares information while being entertaining, they can easily increase their engagement levels and their followers.
+If the influencer shares information while entertaining, they can easily increase their engagement and followers.
 This is good for your business.

-Partnering with influencers provide the benefit of not just conversions, but brand discovery as well.
-So in selecting one, keep in mind these metrics above, and these key points so you can ensure a great brand-influencer collaboration:
+Partnering with influencers provides the benefit of not just conversions but brand discovery as well.
+So, in selecting one, keep in mind these metrics above and these key points so you can ensure a great brand-influencer collaboration:

 - Set specific goals and objectives.
 Your broad marketing and business objectives are not for your influencer campaign to meet.
-When working with influencers, make sure that your goals are campaign-specific so you’re not accidentally under-estimating the effectiveness of your campaigns.
+When working with influencers, ensure that your goals are campaign-specific so you’re not accidentally underestimating the effectiveness of your campaigns.

 - Track your metrics constantly.
 Influencer marketing, just like any other technique, aims to achieve your brand goals.
-Setting and keeping track specific metrics help ensure that you run successful influencer marketing campaigns.
+Setting and tracking specific metrics help ensure that you run successful influencer marketing campaigns.

 Is your brand keen on exploring influencer marketing, or are you already partnering with a few?
 What are your best practices for choosing them?
-Let’s discuss in the comments, or have a chat about it on Twitter, Facebook, or LinkedIn.
+Let’s discuss it in the comments or chat on X, Facebook, or LinkedIn.